-Michael Allen, Board Vice Chair
+Michael Allen, Board Member

 Michael Allen was born and raised in Los Angeles by his Latina mother who immigrated to the United States after she married an American mining company attorney.
 When his mother was widowed when he was just 6 years old, Michael learned first-hand the value of hard work as his mother raised him on her own and worked as a seamstress to support them.